jkempf42/kube-volttron/cluster-config/README.md

 - Creating a cluster with `kubeadm` in which the gateway node is connected to the central node and listed as a worker.

+The instructions were developed on a configuration consisting of VirtualBox on an Ubuntu 20.04 host, with two Ubuntu 20.04 VMs on the same host, one for the central node and one for the gateway node.
+It will also probably work for two bare metal hosts or two VMs running in the local network.
+If you try a cloud VM, since
+the Volttron Central dashboard is exposed in by using the `externalIPs` key in the `vcentral-service.yml`, it will run afoul of the cloud virtual networking.
+You will need to set up a load balancer with the cloud provider and expose the `vcentral` service as a `LoadBalancer` service.

 [^1] Some CNI plugins that do not use overlays ("flat" drivers) may allow broadcast and direct access to the host network, this is an area for future work.